postmanlabs/labs-docs/src/pages/docs/postman/collaboration/adding-private-network.md

 ![Generation modal](https://assets.postman.com/postman-docs/Collection+generation+modal.jpg)

 To view the collection, navigate to your team workspace and click **Collections**.
-The collection will be displayed in a list of all the collections in that workspace.
+The collection will appear in the list alongside all other collections in the workspace.

 ![Generated collection](https://assets.postman.com/postman-docs/Generated+collection+on+dashboard.jpg)